 It is the word to describe how everything in your piece fits together.
-But it is oven overlooked and dismissed.
+But photography composition is often overlooked and dismissed.

-Photographers of all levels tend to worry first about their cameras, their lenses, the lighting set-up, posing their models – everything but composition.
-And yet, this is what brings together their image.
+Photographers of all levels tend to worry first about their gear.
+Cameras, lenses, lighting set-ups, posing their models.
+Everything but composition.

 But for now, read through our guide, take notes, and then go out there and apply these rules of composition.

 There are many different types of composition.
 It can be difficult to know when to use each one to boost the interest level of your image.